Stormy Daniels: Politics

 A group of fans attempted to recruit Daniels to run against Republican senator David Vitter in Louisiana in 2010.
 The recruitment process was centered around the website DraftStormy.com.
 On May 21, 2009, she formed an exploratory committee, initially inspired by revelations about "Vitter's connections to a prostitution ring".
 In August 2009, her campaign manager's car was blown up, although no one was in the car at that time.

-In April 2010, Daniels finally declared herself a Republican candidate.
+Daniels finally declared herself a Republican candidate on April 6, 2010.
 Her decision was inspired by disclosures that the Republican National Committee (RNC) had paid expenses for fundraisers at a "lesbian bondage themed nightclub" in Los Angeles, stating that the revelations "finally tipped the scales".
 She explained that the RNC's use of party funds for sex convinced her that Republicans represented her libertarian values best: Daniels said she has been a registered Democrat throughout her life, "But now I cannot help but recognize that over time my libertarian values regarding both money and sex and the legal use of one for the other is now best espoused by the Republican Party."

 She made several listening tours around Louisiana to focus on the economy, as well as women in business and child protection and stated that if elected, she would likely retire from the adult industry.
-On April 15, 2010, she announced that she would not be running for Senate, saying she could not afford a run for the Senate seat and stating that the media never took her candidacy seriously.
+On April 15, 2010, she announced that she would not run, due to the unaffordable cost and media not taking her candidacy seriously.